aknip/tokamak/README.md

 ## Material Design Lite
-From startpage-index.js
+Example from startpage-index.js
-// TEST FOR MATERIAL DESIGN LITE
+important: configure webpack via 'includePaths' to support @import from path ./node_modules in .scss so only the modified .scss-files are in the app, the rest is imported from the original sources
 // Use original scss from node module: require('material-design-lite/src/material-design-lite-grid.scss');
 // Use customized scss from app: require('./../app/material-design-lite-grid.scss');
-// important: configure webpack via 'includePaths' to support @import from path ./node_modules in .scss